MaxMilechman/Ablation/README.md

 ### Why did I create Ablation?

 My goal was to create a game using PyGame in order to improve my Python skills and learn new techniques.
 I chose to build a spaceship shoot 'em up game because I have fond childhood memories of playing an old arcade game called Raiden - which is where I got the inspiration for this game.

+### What is PyGame?
+Pygame is a set of Python modules designed for building full-featured video games entirely in the Python language.
+It is extremely portable and is supported on basically every operating system.

 ### What I learned while making this game?